Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Very large numbers in R. Real numbers are held using their natural logarithms, plus a logical flag indicating sign.
 Functionality for complex numbers is also provided.
 The package includes a vignette that gives a step-by-step introduction to using S4 methods.

-emulator — by Robin K. S. Hankin, a year ago
+emulator — by Robin K. S. Hankin, 2 years ago

 Bayesian Emulation of Computer Programs